brbtavares/tucano/integration/README.md

 # Tucano Integration

 > Communication abstractions (channels, protocols) and transformation to connect external sources (WebSocket, HTTP, future FIX) to the ecosystem.
+All concrete exchange/broker integrations are now implemented as local modules in `data` or `integration`.
+This crate provides only abstractions and building blocks.

 ## 🎯 Role
 The **integration** crate provides building blocks for data ingestion and request sending: typed channels, snapshots, transformers, validators, and generic metrics – all reused by `data` and `execution`.